 - Physical health issues such as IBS, stomach issues and rashes

 - Muscle tension

 Here are some of the ways that anxiety can impact your behaviour:

 - Avoiding feared or new situations

 - Engaging in rituals or compulsions to cope with anxiety

 - Using drugs, alcohol or eating to cope with anxiety

 How common is anxiety?

-According the Australian Bureau of Statistics anxiety is the most common mental health issue in Australia.
-In any 12 month period 2 million Australian people will experience some type of anxiety.
-At some point in their life 1 in 4 women will experience anxiety and 1 in 5 men.
+According to the Australian Bureau of Statistics, anxiety is the most common mental health issue in Australia.
+In any 12-month period, 2 million Australian people will experience some type of anxiety.
+At some point in their life, 1 in 4 women and 1 in 5 men will experience anxiety.

 Anxiety doesn’t have to rule your life.
-Effective treatments are available and can help you to feel happy and fulfilled.
+There is a lot we can do to help.